Invariant Einstein metrics on generalized Wallach spaces: Description of Einstein metrics on generalized Wallach spaces

 and $a_1+a_2+a_3<1/2$.
 Hence $(a_1,a_2,a_3)$ also belongs to $O_1$.
 Note that the original proof in~\cite{Lomshakov2} of the fact that the spaces $Sp(k+l+m)/Sp(k)\times Sp(l) \times Sp(m)$ admits exactly four Einstein invariant metric (up to a homothety) is very complicated and is based on the calculation of the Sturm's sequence of polynomials.

-For the others, we may use all the ideas as above and one more simple observation: For $a_1=a_2=a_3=:a$, the point $(a_1,a_2,a_3)$ is in $O_1$ (respectively, $O_2$), if $a<1/4$ (respectively, $a>1/4$).
-Simple calculations show that $(a_1,a_2,a_3)\in O_1$ for the spaces corresponding to {\bf lines 4, 7, 9}, and {\bf 15} of Table 1, $(a_1,a_2,a_3)\in O_3$ for the spaces corresponding to {\bf lines 5, 6, 8, 10, 12}, and {\bf 14} of Table 1, and $(a_1,a_2,a_3)\in O_2$ for the spaces corresponding to the lines {\bf 11} and {\bf 13} of Table 1.
+For the others, we may use one more simple observation: For $a_1=a_2=a_3=:a$, the point $(a_1,a_2,a_3)$ is in $O_1$ (respectively, $O_2$), if $a<1/4$ (respectively, $a>1/4$).
+Direct computations show that $(a_1,a_2,a_3)\in O_1$ for the spaces corresponding to {\bf lines 4, 7, 9}, and {\bf 15} of Table 1, $(a_1,a_2,a_3)\in O_3$ for the spaces corresponding to {\bf lines 5, 6, 8, 10, 12}, and {\bf 14} of Table 1, and $(a_1,a_2,a_3)\in O_2$ for the spaces corresponding to the lines {\bf 11} and {\bf 13} of Table 1.

 Theorem \ref{odomains} and Table 2 give us the explicit number of Einstein invariant metrics (up to a homothety) on every generalized Wallach space $G/H$ with simple $G$ except $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$.